|Organisation / Entity:||Environment and Heritage Group|

 The Department of Planning and Environment’s (DPE) vision is to create thriving environments, communities and economies for the people of New South Wales.
 We strive to be a high-performing, world-class public service organisation that celebrates and reflects the full diversity of the community we serve and seeks to embed Aboriginal cultural awareness and knowledge throughout the department.

-If excited by the information above, we look forward to receiving your application, including a copy of your resume and cover letter expressing your interest and suitability for the role.
-DPE expects all applicants who can be safely vaccinated for COVID-19, to be so.
+If excited by the information above, we look forward to receiving your application, including a copy of your resume and cover letter (up to 2 pages) expressing your interest and suitability for the role, including your qualifications and experience.

 Looking for more information or assistance in applying?